pawamoy/duty/docs/usage.md

 duty shoot 5,15
 ```

-!!! warning "Limitation with positional arguments"
+WARNING: **Limitation with positional arguments.**
 When passing positional arguments,
 make sure there is no overlap between other duties' names
 and the argument value, otherwise `duty` will not be able
 to parse the command correctly.

 ### Passing options